dicksonlaw583/espanso-snipbank/README.md

 `[[name=Anonymous]]`, `[^[greeting=Hello:Hello|Goodbye]^]`
 - Use `{{variable_name}}` in the snippet to reference a form field.

+## Rich Text Snippets

+You may use Markdown or HTML to include rich text in your snippets.

+- `replace`: (Default) Use plain text replacements.
+- `markdown`: Markdown can be used in snippets.
+- `html`: HTML can be used in snippets.

+Notice that if you choose `markdown` or `html` and your snippet contains form input, the values from your form will also be interpreted as Markdown or HTML respectively.

 ## Paste/Silent Mode

 When using `paste` mode (default), the snippet's replacement is printed.
 This